sbb-design-systems/lyne-components/src/elements/flip-card/flip-card-summary/readme.md

-The `sbb-flip-card-summary`, when used inside a `sbb-flip-card`, shows its contents when the card is not flipped.
+The `sbb-flip-card-summary`, when used inside a [sbb-flip-card](/docs/elements-sbb-flip-card-sbb-flip-card--docs), shows its contents when the card is not flipped.
 The component's slot is implicitly set to `"summary"`.

 ```html